Rikaero/AWPS-using-BRT/README.md

 Our BRT model performs its actions using four simple steps.
 These steps are Input Encoding, Block Recurrent Network, Self-Attention, and Output Decoding.
 The first step in the BRT model is input embedding.
 The input problem is first tokenized into a set of readable tokens for the model.
 Then the tokens are embedded using an embedding layer.
 The embeddings represent each element of the input sequence as a greater-dimensional vector.
 Each of the recurrent blocks in a BRT have a self-attention mechanism.
-This mimics to the self-attention used in transformers.
+This mimics the self-attention used in transformers.
 The model is able to choose which section of the input problem to solve first based on the related context using this mechanism.
 The final step is decoding the output.
 The output sequence is generated using a decoder.
 The input given is the final hidden state of the last recurrent block.
 The decoder uses an output embedding layer to generate the output sequence, which can be a sequence of words, labels, or any other sequential output.
 To use BRT for arithmetic problem solving, we first pre-process the input data by converting the text-based problem statements into a structured format that can be fed into the model.
 We then train the BRT model using a supervised learning approach, where the model's parameters are optimised to reduce the discrepancies between its predicted output and the true solution to the problem.